Rishabh-Manhas/7th-Sem-Project/README.md

 # 7th-Sem-Project
-Sending alert on Email and Whatsapp after Face Recognition
+Sending alert on Email and Whatsapp after Face Recognition.